 The mail online reports that “Obesity knocks 20 years of good health off your life and can accelerate death by eight years.”

 A high level of depression could set in for people who tend to work more than the required hours in a week.
 As a result of long-overdue working hours, the worker has zero social life and finds it difficult to share happy and sad moments with loved ones.

 8. Reduced hours of sleep and tiredness

 Research has it that about 7-8hours of sleep must be enjoyed.
-Avoidance could lead to a high risk of severe health issues such as tiredness, diabetes mellitus, high blood pressure, acute myocardial infarction, cerebrovascular diseases, and the likes.
+Avoidance could lead to a high risk of severe health issues such as tiredness, diabetes mellitus, high blood pressure, acute myocardial infarction, cerebrovascular diseases, and the like.

 Studies also show that working long hours could increase cancer risk.
 According to an article in the British Journal of Cancer:

-“Observational evidence suggests that working longer than recommended hours is linked to many behavioural cancer risk factors, such as excessive alcohol intake (Virtanen et al., 2015) and physical inactivity (Kirk and Rhodes, 2011; Angrave et al., 2015), possibly because individuals feel that they lack time to exercise because they spend extensive time at work (Escoto et al., 2012).”
+“Observational evidence suggests that working longer than recommended hours is linked to many behavioral cancer risk factors, such as excessive alcohol intake (Virtanen et al., 2015) and physical inactivity (Kirk and Rhodes, 2011; Angrave et al., 2015), possibly because individuals feel that they lack time to exercise because they spend extensive time at work (Escoto et al., 2012).”

-Working overtime is totally avoidable.
-You could be working the normal working hours of about 7-8 hours a day and be twice productive as someone who works overtime.
+Working overtime is avoidable.
+You could be working the normal hours of about 7-8 hours a day and be twice productive as someone who works overtime.
 Working normal hours enables you to create time for family and loved ones, and importantly, guarantees a better health status.

 If you think long working hours are the thing for you, why not sit back and strategize on your working hours for a while and see how productive you’ll be.